TNamdarian/seven-terraces/README.md

 - **[Am I Responsive](http://ami.responsivedesign.is/#)** to view images of the website on different devices if the site was responsive to various devices.

-- Chrome DevTools
-    - For this project, the web developer tools built directly into the Google Chrome browser was used to help edit pages and diagnose problems quickly.

-- Lighthouse in Google dev tool
-    - For testing the performance of the website

 - **[Link Checker](https://validator.w3.org/checklink)** to check all links on the website and see if all links work.